SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * zoom 14 most remaining `man_made` features such as `chimney` etc.
 * zoom 14 `office` tags `craftbrewery`, `craftcider` and `nonspecific`.
 * zoom 14 many `highway` tags such as the various bus stop tags etc.
-* zoom 14 `highway` and `railway` platform areas, usually after explicit checks on "is_closed" and the `area` tag.
+* zoom 14 `highway` and `railway` platform areas, usually after explicit checks on `is_closed` and the `area` tag.
 Also railway turntables.
 * zoom 14 `landuse=industrialbuilding`
 * zoom 14 `leisure` tags `bandstand`, `bleachers`, `fitness_station`, `picnic_table`, `slipway`, `bird_hide`, `hunting_stand` and `grouse_butt`.
 * zoom 14 `natural` tags `cave_entrance`, `sinkhole`, `climbing`, `rock`, `tree`, `shrub`.

 ### class

-This is based on the OSM tag, processed to create some derived values such as "landuse=farmgrass" for both agricultural meadows and farmland that is pasture, paddock, etc.
+This is based on the OSM tag, processed to create some derived values such as `landuse=farmgrass` for both agricultural meadows and farmland that is pasture, paddock, etc.

-Values are written as e.g. "landuse_farmland" with the OSM tag as part of the key.
+Values are written as e.g. `landuse_farmland` with the OSM tag as part of the key.

 ### name